Designing a rose garden

 Most of the dirt had to be replaced.
 I have planted roses and perennials all around the house now, although the front “hot” garden has very few roses as the nearby presence of 2 huge oak trees means all the nutrient and water gets stolen immediately.

-Around the house are Bredon, Aloha, Lordly Oberon, Strawberry Fair, Wild Eve, Young Lycidas, Erfert, Buttercup, Radway Sunrise, Sophie’s Rose, Comptesse de Cayla, Christopher Marlowe, Lady Hillingdon, Sir John Betcheman, Fourth of July, LD Braithwaite, Claire Austin, Tess of the d’Ubervilles, Munstead Wood, General Kleber, William Lobb.
+Around the house are, Lordly Oberon, Strawberry Hill, Wild Eve, Young Lycidas, Radway Sunrise, Comptesse de Cayla, Christopher Marlowe, Lady Hillingdon, Fourth of July, LD Braithwaite, Claire Austin,

-At the back of the house I have planted the rugosas:-: Topaz Jewel, Agnes, Eugenie, Belle Poitivine, Frau Dagmar Hartopp, Shneezwerg, pink Grutendorst, Henry Hudson, Coryllus, Blanc Double de Weiti, Blanc Double de Coubert, Mme George Bruant, Roserie de l’Haye
+At the back of the house I have planted the Rugosas:-: Topaz Jewel, Agnes, Eugenie, Belle Poitivine, Frau Dagmar Hartopp, Shneezwerg, pink Grutendorst, Henry Hudson, Corylus, Blanc Double de Weiti, Blanc Double de Coubert, Mme George Bruant, Roserie de l’Haye

 Around the garage I have planted some of our homegrown Weiti roses – Sherry, Northcross, Wild.
 Electric, Madame and Sweetie, together with 2 saved standards, Cornelia and Gruss an Aachen.